rjkush17/hirenixs/README.md

 ```

 Notes:

-- `DATABASE_URL` is required by the DB connector.
+- `DATABASE_URL` is required at startup
-- `BASE_URL` is used for forgot/reset password links.
+- `BASE_URL` is used in forgot-password emails and must match the app URL users open in the browser
+- `NEXTAUTH_URL` and `AUTH_SECRET` should be set for Auth.js even though they are not read directly in this repository's source files
+- Google and GitHub env vars are required if you keep those OAuth providers enabled in [`auth.ts`](/home/zatch/Projects/hirenixs/auth.ts)
+- Email credentials are required for registration OTP, login OTP, and password reset mail
+- Cloudinary credentials are required for avatar upload/delete
-- Do not commit real secrets to git.
+- Do not commit real secrets

+## Prerequisites

+- Node.js 20+
+- MongoDB
+- A Gmail account or SMTP-compatible credentials usable with the current Nodemailer setup
+- Cloudinary account
+- Google and GitHub OAuth apps if you want social login enabled

-## Installation
+## Install

+Use one package manager consistently:

 ```bash
 npm install